 6. University Hotel

-The University of the Philippines Diliman has been around for decades, and its students know of many spooky stories about their alma mater.
+The University of the Philippines Diliman has been around for decades, and its students know many spooky stories about their alma mater.
 Many of its buildings have their respective haunting tales, the University Hotel included.
-Ghost sightings aren’t very common in the University Hotel compared to the other older buildings like the Palma Hall, the Vanguard Building, and the College of Music.
+Ghost sightings aren’t prevalent in the University Hotel compared to the other older buildings like the Palma Hall, the Vanguard Building, and the College of Music.
 Still, there are stories like guests hearing someone take a shower in their bathroom.
-It isn’t creepy, until they realise that there’s actually no one in the bathroom.
+It isn’t creepy until they realise there’s no one in the bathroom.

 7. UST Hotel 1611

-Hotel 1611 is a fairly new structure, thus there’s not many stories that include the hotel.
-But if you’re looking for a place to stay to ghost hunt, then you can include this hotel on your list.
+Hotel 1611 is a fairly new structure.
+Thus there are not many stories that include the hotel.
+But if you’re looking for a place to stay to ghost hunt, you can include this hotel on your list.

-With its long history stemming from the Spanish era, many people speculate that the University of Santo Tomas is haunted.
+Many people speculate that the University of Santo Tomas is haunted by its long history stemming from the Spanish era.
 During WWII, the university was an internment camp for prisoners of war.
-With the lack of food and medicine, a lot of them died in the property.
-But, not all ghosts in the university are of these prisoners.
+With the lack of food and medicine, a lot of them died on the property.
+But not all ghosts in the university are of these prisoners.
 Allegedly, ghosts of past students of the university haunt the place too.
-Specifically, these spirits have made their appearance in the hospital, “lovers lane,” bathrooms, Room 406, and the Conservatory of Music.
+Specifically, these spirits have appeared in the hospital, “lovers lane,” bathrooms, Room 406, and the Conservatory of Music.

 Hopefully, this article excites you to celebrate this year’s Halloween with a thrill.
-Grab some popcorn, stream the best horror movies on Netflix, and book your stay now!
+Grab some popcorn, stream the best horror movies on Netflix, and book your stay in one of these haunted hotels in the Philippines.
 If you aren’t much of a braveheart, don’t get discouraged.
 Bring your most trusted friends or family with you so that you can endure (and enjoy!) your chilling trip together.